Top 10 DevOps Blunders and How to Sidestep Them

 7. Logging blind spots

 Logs are the eyes and ears of the DevOps team.
 DevOps teams must log all information as they monitor, debug, and audit their processes.

 However, logging has a host of common pitfalls.
 Some teams flood their logs with inconsequential details, burying critical events under heaps of trivial information.
 Others might neglect to log crucial events altogether or employ inconsistent log formats that reduce clarity.
-These inefficient logging practices can camouflage issues, leading to missed anomalies and extended troubleshooting times.
+These inefficient logging practises can camouflage issues, leading to missed anomalies and extended troubleshooting times.

 When deadlines are bearing down, it’s tempting to expedite deployments any way you can.
-However, every environment in the artifact lifecycle has a purpose.
+However, every environment in the artefact lifecycle has a purpose.
 Development environments allow for the creation and initial testing of new code.
 Testing environments ensure functionality, stability, and performance.
 Staging mirrors the production environment, a final checkpoint before public release.
 Skipping or mishandling any of these stages exposes the product to potential flaws and robs the team of valuable feedback loops.

 9. Not keeping code versions